AlphaNodes/ansible-postgresql-client/README.md

 ## Author Information

-This role was created in 2016 by [Alexander Meindl](https://alphanodes.com/).
+This role was created in 2017 by [AlphaNodes](https://alphanodes.com/).